mabruzzo/pairstat/README.md

 For larger numbers of pairs, it seems that the performance gap may narrow somewhat.
 However this is precisely where the scipy/numpy approach becomes untenable due to memory consumption.

+## Caveats
+This module evolved very organically.
+As a result, there are some oddities (e.g. the use of Cython and the `ctypes` module).
+This is particularly true for the ``pyvsf.small_dist_sf_props.small_dist_sf_props`` function.
+A fair amount of refactoring could be done to simplify/improve certain aspects.